A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Nonabelian Poincar e Duality for -framed manifolds

 \subsection{Scanning map for $V$-framed manifolds}

 In this subsection we construct the scanning map, a natural transformation of right $\mathrm{D}^{\mathrm{fr}_{V}}_{V}$-functors:

-In \autoref{chap:appendix-scanning}, we compare our scanning map to the existing different constructions in the literature and utilize known results about equivariant scanning maps to give \autoref{thm:scanning-equi}, a key input to the nonabelian Poincar\'e duality theorem in \autoref{sec:NPD}.
+Here, $\mathrm{Map}_{c}(X,Y)$ for a based space $Y$ denotes the space of maps $f$ so that the support $\overline{f^{-1}(Y \setminus *)}$ is compact.
+In \autoref{chap:appendix-scanning}, we compare our scanning map to the existing different constructions in the literature.
+This allows us to utilize known results about equivariant scanning maps to give \autoref{thm:scanning-equi}, a key input to the nonabelian Poincar\'e duality theorem in \autoref{sec:NPD}.